Have a general question about COVID-19? Call the DHEC Care Line at

 I am a close contact to someone who tested positive for COVID-19.
 What should I do?

 A person who is sick with COVID-19 is most likely to spread the COVID-19 virus to others just before they have symptoms and at the beginning of their symptoms.
 That is why anyone who is sick should avoid contact with others and stay home unless leaving to get medical care.
 It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth or nose.
 That is why it is so important to wash your hands often.
-If you are a close contact to a person with COVID-19, it is recommended that you self-quarantine and stay away from other people as much as possible for ten (10) days from the last date of exposure to the person.
+If you are a close contact to a person with COVID-19, it is recommended that you quarantine, self-monitor for symptoms and stay away from other people as much as possible for 14 days from the last date of exposure to the person.
+However, there is an option to shorten the quarantine period.
 It is recommended that you get tested immediately, even if you have no symptoms.
 You may get tested again 5-7 days after your last exposure and, if negative, you may end quarantine after completing 7 days of quarantine.
 However, you should still monitor for symptoms for 14 days.
-If you test positive for COVID-19, you should isolate at home (see above).
+If you test positive for COVID-19, you should isolate at home.

 I was in the same room/building as someone who tested positive COVID-19, but not in close contact with him/her.
 What should I do?

-If you were not in close contact with someone who tested positive for COVID-19, your risk of catching the virus from that person is low.
-Follow the general precautions, including physical distancing, wearing a cloth face covering that covers your mouth and nose when around others, washing your hands often and avoid close contact with people who are sick.
+If you were not closer than 6 feet to someone who tested positive for COVID-19, your risk of catching the virus from that person is low.
+Continue to follow the general precautions, including physical distancing, wearing a cloth face covering that covers your mouth and nose when around others, washing your hands often.

 I was a close contact to someone who is sick but not tested for COVID-19.
 What should I do?

 If you were around someone while they had symptoms, like fever, cough, or difficulty breathing, you may have been exposed to the COVID-19 virus or another respiratory virus that causes similar symptoms, like the flu or the common cold.
-You should continue to practice physical distancing, wash your hands often and monitor for symptoms.
+You should continue to practice physical distancing, wash your hands often, wear a face mask while in confined public places and monitor for symptoms for 14 days after your last contact.

-If you develop any symptoms, you should isolate at home and avoid contact with other people.
-Call your doctor or other healthcare provider to discuss the need to be tested for COVID-19.
-Some people who are experiencing these symptoms may have another virus, or it could be seasonal allergies (hay fever).
+If you experience any symptoms of COVID-19, you should seek testing, isolate at home and avoid contact with other people.
+Call your doctor or other healthcare provider to discuss evaluation, testing and possible treatments for COVID-19.

 I have been around someone else who was exposed to a person with COVID-19.
 What should I do?

-I am caring for someone who is sick with symptoms of COVID-19.
+I am caring for someone who has COVID-19.
 What should I do?

 If the person is well enough to not need close care, they should stay in one room, away from other people.
 If possible, have them use a separate bathroom.
 Avoid sharing personal household items, like dishes, towels and bedding.
-If the sick person needs to be around others, they should wear a face mask, if available.
+If the person with COVID-19 needs to be around others, everyone should wear a face mask, if available.
 If the sick person can’t wear a face mask, you should wear one while in the same room, if available.
 Always wash your hands while caring for them, as well as frequently throughout the day.
-Frequently, at least every day, clean all surfaces that are touched often.
+At least every day, clean all surfaces that are touched often.
 Avoid having any unnecessary visitors.
-Monitor the person for worsening symptoms and if the person is getting sicker, call their healthcare provider.
+Monitor the person for development or worsening symptoms and if the person is getting sicker, call their healthcare provider.
 For medical emergencies, call 911 and make sure to notify them that the person has COVID-19.

 Should I get tested if I am not sick?